sysbio-curie/transmorph/docs/_build/html/_sources/install.rst.txt

 Installing from Github
 ======================

-Installing from GitHub is not much more complicated.
+Installing from GitHub is not more complicated.

     >>> cd /path/to/project/
     >>> git clone https://github.com/Risitop/transmorph